4d/docs/docs/commands-legacy/get-text-keywords.md

 <!--REF #_command_.GET TEXT KEYWORDS.Summary-->The **GET TEXT KEYWORDS** command splits all the *text* into individual words and creates an item in the *arrKeywords* text array for each word.<!-- END REF-->

-4D uses the same algorithm to break up text into individual words that it does to build a [Keywords index](/4Dv20R6/4D/20-R6/Creating-and-modifying-indexes.300-7003397.en.html#944589).
+4D uses the same algorithm to break up text into individual words that it does to build a *Keywords index*.
 It is based on the ICU library.
 For more information about how text is separated into words, refer to the following address: <http://userguide.icu-project.org/boundaryanalysis>.

 **Note:** At the request of users, we introduced an exception for French and Italian: the apostrophe (') followed by either a vowel or the letter "h" is considered as a word separator.
 For example, the strings "L'homme" or "l'arbre" are split into "L’"+"homme" and "l'"+"arbre".